 What are the requirements to travel around Peru once I arrive and how to travel safely?

-You may be required to have a vaccine card OR a negative PCR for some places, a K-95 mask or two regular masks to enter some shops or banks.
-Private tours can help to to avoid big, densely populated crowds.
+You may be required to have a complete vaccine card OR a negative PCR for some places but no longer seems to be enforced.

 What are the mask requirements in Peru and how are they enforced?

-You are officially required to wear either a K-95 mask or two regular masks in closed spaces and in public.
-When entering stores, banks and restaurants you will need your mask.
-No one is actually controlling the double mask, N-95 measure unless you enter an official place like banks, hospitals, airports or government agencies and municipal buildings.
-Therefore, for the most part any one single mask will work to circulate in Peru.
+You are NO LONGER officially required to wear either a K-95 mask or two regular masks in closed spaces and in public.
+When entering stores, banks and restaurants you will not need your mask.

 Will I be required to wear a mask outdoors and while traveling in busses on tours?

-Officially you are required to wear masks even while outdoors.
+NO longer officially required to wear masks even while outdoors.
 Like in most places worldwide you will see people fully masked, double masked, with a mask under their chin, without a mask and with mask in hand.
 Some stores you enter you will find all employees will be masked while others no one will be wearing a mask.
-Beware that while rare, you can get stopped by the police if you are walking around in public without a mask.

 Are Vaccines required to enter restaurants, public transport and for national flights?